moatezbkilani/angular-fundamentals/README.md

 # AngularFundamentals

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.0.
-This project is for edx Angular Training.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.0, this project is for edx Angular Training.

 ## Development server